MicrosoftDocs/learn/learn-pr/student-evangelism/python-oo/includes/2-what-is-oo.md

-Object oriented programming, OOP, is a programming paradigm.
+Object-oriented programming, OOP, is a programming paradigm.
 It has the idea of _grouping_ related data and functions into islands of information.
 These islands are known as objects.

 All paradigms of programming are centered around solving problems.
 Programs are constructed to go through roughly the same flow regardless of paradigm, namely: